maxschelski/maxschelski/README.md

-By training I am a Neurobiologist PhD Student with more than 16 years of experience in programming and a keen interest in computational neuroscience and machine learning.
-I am currently developing mathematical and computational models of neuronal cell biology - using mean field modeling of systems of partial differential equations and stochastic modeling.
+I am a Neurobiology PhD Student and currently developing mathematical and computational models of neuronal cell biology - using mean field modeling of systems of partial differential equations and stochastic modeling.
+By training I am an experimental Neurobiologist with more than 16 years of experience in programming and a keen interest in computational neuroscience and machine learning.

 <!--
 **maxschelski/maxschelski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.